mlb-/erlmud/README.md

 - A client telnet for interacting as the player
 - Multi-player support

-As the above revial milestones have been met, it's time to merge into master!
+As the above revival milestones have been met, it's time to merge into master!

-## Still on the todo list
+## Completed

 - Use [cowboy](https://github.com/extend/cowboy) to create an initial web client interface

+## The TODO list

+- Refactor protocol command handling into a common module
 - Abstract groups of rooms under an "area" collection
 - Write a parser for [stock areas](http://download.ansalonmud.net/area/) to test "area"s with